uviclibraries/rstudio/ggplot2-data.md

 {::options parse_block_html='false'/}

-*Hint:* See Activity 3, Task 3.1 for instructions on importing a csv file.
+*Hint:* See Activity 5 for instructions on importing a csv file.

 </div>